bruhnn/BD2ModManager/README.md

 If you have suggestions or run into any problems with the app, feel free to open an issue or contact me.

 ---
-## 🔥 What's New in v3.0.0
+## What's New in v3.2.0

-- New UI design (still a WIP, expect changes).
-- Mod Profiles to quickly switch between different setups.
-- Preview mods spine ani   mations.
+- **Updated BD2ModPreview to v0.3.0** [See Screenshot](#mod-preview-bd2modpreview-v030)
+  - ✨ Load original character Spine animations directly from GitHub assets
+  - ✨ Added Spine folder history feature
+  - ✨ Added option to download missing skeleton files from the mod folder (requested by [@CalbeeDaLock](https://github.com/CalbeeDaLock))
+- 🐛 Fixed Spine animations not working for Korean characters (reported by [@Love-156](https://github.com/Love-156))
+- :sparkles: BD2ModPreview now automatically updates when a new version is available
+- :sparkles: Replaced the app update notification with a modal window that includes the changelog
+- 🐞 Collaboration characters now display as **"Unavailable"** on the characters page (requested by [@CalbeeDaLock](https://github.com/CalbeeDaLock))

+## ✨ Features

+- **Mod Profiles:** Create and manage different mod setups and switch between them.
+- **Mod Previews:** Double-click any mod to preview its Spine animations directly within the app.
+- **Automatic Game Detection:** The manager automatically finds your Brown Dust 2 installation.
+- **Automatic Content Updates:** New characters and assets are added automatically, eliminating manual updates.
+- **Multi-Language Support:** Available in Portuguese (pt-BR), Japanese (ja-JP), and Korean (ko-KR) (auto-translated, so might not be perfect).
+- Search mods by name, character, author, or type.
 - Filter mods by status directly on the characters page.
-- Finds your game installation automatically.
-- New characters are added automatically, no more manual updates.
-- Language support (auto-translated, so might not be perfect).

-## ✨ Features

-- Search mods by name, character, author, or type
-- One-click install (symlink or copy)
+- One-click install (symlink or copy).
-- Drag-and-drop to install new mods
+- Drag-and-drop to install new mods.
-- Enable/disable mods with a single click
+- Enable/disable mods with a single click.
-- Easily view which characters have each mod type enabled on the characters page
+- Easily view which characters have each mod type enabled on the characters page.
-- Edit `.modfile` JSON data directly inside the app
+- Edit `.modfile` JSON data directly inside the app.

 ---